| CVE |

 | IBM Business Process Manager (aka BPM) 7.5.x, 8.0.x, and 8.5.x and WebSphere Lombardi Edition (aka WLE) 7.2.x allow remote authenticated users to bypass intended access restrictions on internal service types via vectors involving the executeServiceByName URL. |

-| IBM WebSphere Commerce 7.0 and 8.0 contains an unspecified vulnerability in Marketing ESpot's that could cause a denial of service.
-IBM X-Force ID: 131779. |
+| IBM WebSphere Commerce contains an unspecified vulnerability that could allow disclosure of user personal data, performing of unauthorized administrative operations, and potentially causing a denial of service. |

 | IBM WebSphere MQ 8.0 could allow an authenticated user with access to the queue manager and queue, to deny service to other channels running under the same process.
 IBM Reference #: 1998649. |